emorynlp/reddit-to-dialogue/README.md

 <h4> Input </h4>

-Data should be in a JSON format, organized as defined by [PRAW](https://praw.readthedocs.io/en/stable/)
+Data should be in a JSON format, organized as defined by [PRAW](https://praw.readthedocs.io/en/stable/).
+Example in reddit folder.

 <h4> Output </h4>

-Dialogues will be returned in the format:
+Dialogues will be returned in the format (example in exampleoutput):

 ```
 [{